Rear Curtain Sync

 Rear Curtain Sync & Flash

 Ok, now we understand what the curtains do, but how does it relate to flash and what’s rear curtain sync?
 More importantly, why rear curtain sync is important to learn?
 Rear curtain sync is basically syncing the flash so that it fires just before the rear curtain starts to move.
-Ok, so how is that expected to impact your photography?
-Read on.
+Ok, so how is that expected to impact your

 You are shooting at your daughter’s birthday party.
 She is in a playful mood with her friends.
 The room is lit with home lights and basically something that isn’t good enough for a proper exposure without a flash.
 So you mount an external flash to your camera.
 Now, the problem is with your Nikon you are limited to a shutter speed of 1/250 of a second (1/200 of a second for Canon cameras) or less.
 This is because of the flash-sync speed limitation I discussed in an earlier article.
 This creates a problem, especially if you use the default shutter mechanism, i.e.; front curtain sync.
-What happens is the flash fires immediately after the first curtain has finished travelling.
-So, the flash fires, freezing the subject, but as the rear curtain moves over the course of the next fraction of second, the movement of the subject (remember, she is in a playful mood) is captured as a blur.
+What happens is the flash fires immediately after the first curtain has finished traveling.
+So, the flash fires, freezing the subject, but as the rear curtain moves over the course of the next fraction of a second, the movement of the subject (remember, she is in a playful mood) is captured as a blur.

 You are shooting light trails in low light conditions.
 But you decide to use the flash to freeze the movement of some of the cars in the shot.
 If you use the default front curtain sync, the flash will fire first, freezing the cars.
 But the lens will remain open and continue to make the exposure.
 This will result in the front lights to appear shooting out but the backlights will appear protruding into the car.
 This is unacceptable.

 You would argue that the blur is unavoidable in either of the technique, so why do we have to shoot in rear curtain sync and not in the default front curtain sync.
 The thing is blur, if any, is acceptable right after the subject and not in front of it.
 That’s not natural.
-In 90% of low light situations rear curtain sync thus gives more appropriate result compared to front curtain sync.
+In 90% of low light situations, rear curtain sync thus gives a more appropriate result compared to front curtain sync.